Love So Right: Background

 It was written by Barry, Robin and Maurice Gibb early in 1976.
 Recording started on 18 January, then 8 February and finished on 8 May in Quebec, Canada with the other songs "Can't Keep a Good Man Down", "Boogie Child", "Subway", "The Way It Was" and "You Should Be Dancing".
 It was the second consecutive Bee Gees single (following "You Should Be Dancing") to feature Barry Gibb's falsetto exclusively for lead vocals.
 Barry later stated that the song's R&B influence was inspired by the group "trying to be The Delfonics."

 Release

 "Love So Right" hit number three on the Billboard Hot 100 as well as charting on the Billboard Adult Contemporary chart.
 In addition, it was a minor hit on the Billboard Black Singles chart, peaking at number 37.
 Its B-side was "You Stepped into My Life".
 In Canada, "You Stepped into My Life" was chosen as the A-side and this song was the B-side.

 Reception

 Cash Box said that "the R&B flavor is still there, so the appeal is across the board" and "those famous harmonies are in full force."
 Record World said that while it is "slower and not as overtly disco" as the Bee Gees' previous single "You Should Be Dancing", "there appears to be no way they could miss with material like this."
+Rolling Stone critic Joe McEwen called it "a frothy pop ballad modeled closely after [the Bee Gees'] own 'Fanny,' and the current record's only saving grace is a whiny soul falsetto, somewhere between Tony Washington of the Dynamic Superiors and the Stylistics' Russell Tompkins."